FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-tutorial.rst

 **Firely Auth** is an authentication and authorization server that implements the `SMART on FHIR`_ authentication flows.
 It is an add-on to Firely Server.

-Several implementation guides and scenarios require the use of SMART on FHIR:
+Several scenarios require the use of SMART on FHIR:

-- Bulk Data Export
+- Launching process for exporting a group of Patient records using Bulk Data Export from an EHR
-- (g)(10) certification
-- Inferno testing
+- Launching an app in the context of an EHR to provide the practitioner with more specialized insights
+- Launching an app from a patient portal granting the patient the right to their own data

+Additionally, SMART on FHIR is required by national ImplementationGuides and mandated in the following certification programs:

+- `21st Century Cures Act - §170.315(g)(10) <https://fire.ly/g10-certification/>`_
+- ISiK Stufe 2 - Sicherheit

 Firely Auth can be used to fulfill all of them.